nierja/Tox/README.md

-Repository for Tox21 human toxicity classification on the MetaCentrum supercomputer.
+Repository for Tox21 human toxicity classification on the MetaCentrum computer cluster.